-Considering this evidence, there is not a time period known as "the great tribulation."
+Considering this evidence, there is not a time period known as "the great tribulation" taught anywhere in the Bible.
 Instead, there are certain undefined periods of time where Christians endure "great tribulation."
 Notice further that the Authorized "King James" Version translators never capitalized either the words "great" or "tribulation."
 Even the "modern" Bible versions do not capitalize there words.
 They didn't see "great tribulation" as a constricted period of time.
 They saw it as an untimed event.
-Two of the times, (Matthew 24:21 and Revelation 7:14) the "great tribulation" can as a result of the people choosing to serve the LORD instead of the world system.
+Two of the times, (Matthew 24:21 and Revelation 7:14) the "great tribulation" can as a result of the people choosing to serve YHWH instead of the world system.
 In Revelation 2:22, the "great tribulation" comes from people opting to follow the teachings of the "Jezebel" system, but still opting to claim they are Christians.
-To create a constructed event called "The Great Tribulation" out of these scriptures effectively creates its own set of scriptures, something Revelation 22:18-19 warn against:
+To create a constructed event called "The Great Tribulation" out of these scriptures effectively creates its own set of scriptures, something both Moses and the Book of Revelation 22:18-19 warn against:

 For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.

-The Book of Revelation's warnings are very similar to what Moses warned about in the Book of Deuteronomy:
+The Book of Revelation's warnings restated what Moses warned about in the Book of Deuteronomy:

-Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.
+Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of YHWH your Elohim which I command you.
 (Deuteronomy 4:2)

 What thing soever I command you, observe to do it: thou shalt not add thereto, nor diminish from it.
 (Deuteronomy 12:32)